 The Arcade mode is usually the easy way to, for example, drive a race car.
-You can hit obstacles, other cars, you can still win the race.
-We recommend that for your first experience with The Torpedo Studio you start with the Arcade preset mode to get more familiar with the concept of virtual miking.
+You Guitar cold Hot Brit VintC 4x12 G Dyn 57 Studio you start with the Arcade preset mode to get more familiar with the concept of virtual miking.

-The simulation mode is not for

-Simulation

-beginners and requires more experience and knowledge about how the car actually works, depending on many tiny but still important parameters (weather, type of tires, track design...).
+The simulation mode is not for Simulation beginners and requires more experience and knowledge about how the car actually works, depending on many tiny but still important parameters (weather, type of tires, track design...).
 In that preset mode you will gain access to the full list of parameter, to fine tune your sound and make it perfect to your ears.